matsvitt/plainagile/_pages/about.md

 ## My approach to custom software

+I build custom software based on Open Source Software.
+There are [many reasons](/posts/why-the-use-of-open-source-is-beneficial) to do that.
+One important point is: Maintaining Code that is based on open Standards, Code that integrates time tested, high quality is much easier to handle on the long run.
+Keep that in mind - 60% of all costs go into maintenance!

 One says that only 50% of all requirements are really needed in the final product -  so why don't we start with that?

 I follow the ***Working backwards*** process by Amazon which is used for every customer-facing product or service developed across the company.
 The process starts with the creation of three key elements: